BIMSBbioinfo/intro2UnixandSGE/README.md

 ## Contribute to the development

 You can contribute to the development of this guide using github features such as pull-requests and issue creation.

+### how to update the book
+edit the .md files using markdown syntax and run **"update_book.sh"**.
+This will create the html from the .md files, re-create **gh-pages** repository (gh-pages serves the html pages) and push those changes to **"gh-pages"** branch of the online repository.
+You should also commit the changes you made in the **"master"** branch.
+Basically, **"master"** branch has the markdown files, **"gh-pages"** branch has the html website.

+You may need to pull the repository, make changes and then create pull-request if you want your changes to be merged with the main repository.
+This may depend on your privileges [to be edited with more accurate information].

 ## Acknowledgements
 Initially created by Altuna Akalin.
 Later on X,Y,Z contributed to development and maintanence.